AE9RB/iambino/README.md

 #### TX SIDETONE

 Determines if the sidetone generator operates during transmissions.
-You can turn this off to use the sidetone in your transceiver.
+You can turn this off to use the sidetone in your transmitter.
 When off, the sidetone will only play while recording messages.

 #### BACKLIGHT

-Brightness of the LCD backlight
+Brightness of the LCD backlight.